scicloj/cjlpy/README.md

 - `lein repl`
 - Look at the [tests](./test/cjlpy/core_test.clj).

-## Wishlist

-### More efficient use of Jep objects
-Jep does not allow creating two distinct Jep objects in the same thread.
-So, for decent behavior at Clojure, currently we creating a new Jep in a new thread every time we need to use it.
-This may be wasteful.
-We should have one (resettable) Jep object per threar.

 ## Related projects

 - [tech.python](https://github.com/techascent/tech.python) implements python interop through Jep, too.
 It also wraps [Numpy](https://www.numpy.org) with the [tech.datatype](https://github.com/techascent/tech.datatype) abstraction.